 We pranced down onto the beach, thrilled to have anything at all to look at.
-There were three main clubs here on the beach, Paradise Beach Club, Guapaloca, and Tropicana, with our eventual destination, Cava Paradiso, a building way down on the end and up off the beach.
+There were three main clubs here on the beach, Paradise Beach Club, Guapaloca, and Tropicana, with our eventual destination, Cava Paradiso, way down on the end and up off the beach.
 We checked all three out before settling at Tropicana because they had DJ Terry.

 Here’s a picture of a club and some club kids.

-We sat at a table at Tropicana, talking shit, watching these kids dance their faces off, and cracking each other up.
+We sat at a table at Tropicana, talking shit, watching these people dance their faces off, and cracking each other up.
 That’s the great thing about our game.
 It travels well.
 It’s durable.
 And wouldn’t you know it, three hours and several tequila sodas after proclaiming that we’d reached the low point of our entire trip, Joe was ready to update our status.

 “We’re nailing it!”